pmazzia63/OD_GColab/README.md

 # OD_GColab
 Repository for object detection on Google Colab.
+Not updated since a while ...